 The logistics industry is acutely connected to many aspects of the business world.
-The ability to not only move products from one place to another, but to also organize and streamline operations for everyone involved, is key to a smooth and efficient supply chain.
+The ability to not only move products from one place to another but also to organize and streamline operations for everyone involved is key to a smooth and efficient supply chain.

-If you’re running a logistics business, you need to understand how the industry operates – and there’s no better way to do that than with a bevy of helpful statistics and trends that inform on the direction of the industry.
+If you’re running a logistics business, you need to understand how the industry operates — and there’s no better way to do that than with a bevy of helpful statistics and trends that will inform you on the direction of the industry.

 In this guide, you’ll learn about the logistics industry as a whole, how its costs impact businesses around the world, the importance of taking cybersecurity seriously, and how technology is impacting it all.

-Logistics Cost Statistics
+Logistics Maintenance Statistics

-Rising Demand for Logistics Statistics
+Tariffs and Demand for Logistics Statistics

 Here are some stats to help you gain a deeper understanding of the situation.